firasuke/DOTSLASHLINUX/content/post/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 <br/>
 <hr/>
 <h3>2- Kernel: Custom Kernel</h3>
-Hopefully, a whole series on how to configure your kernel is coming, so please look up to it!
+DOTSLASHLINUX has an extensive series on how to configure your Linux kernel, kindly check the following <a href="https://www.dotslashlinux.com/2017/08/24/the-linux-kernel-configuration-guide-part-1/" target="_blank">The Linux Kernel Configuration Guide Part 1</a>
 <br/>
 <hr/>
 <h3>3- initrd/initramfs : None</h3>